AltropInc/alt/doc/script/TypeTime.md

 t5 := time.today(); // midnight of the current time in local time zone
 t6 := time.today("Asia/Tokyo"); // Tokyo midnight of the current time
 ```
-You can also use the format `yyyymmdd-hh:mm:ss` to represent a time value.
+You can also use the format `yyyymmdd-hh:mm:ss.nnnnnnnnn` to represent a time value.
 For example, `20221031-10:15:45` represents a time value `10:15:45 on Oct 31, 2022` in the local time zone.
 This special format can only be used when a time value is expected.
 For example:
 ```altro
 t7: time = 20221031-10:15:45;
 t8 := 20221031-10:15:45; // Error: Semicolon expected